 Is medical cannabis really effective for chronic pain?
 The short answer: Yes.
 Here's what you should know.

 The opioid crisis has changed the way we think about pain.
 Addictions typically associated with street drugs now often start in the doctor’s office.

 An observational study associates opioid marketing and overdose death rates, questioning the role of pharmaceutical companies and doctors in the opioid crisis.

 Surgery patients expect their physicians will prescribe opioids to manage recovery pain, and they perceive these highly addictive drugs as superior to all others despite growing concerns about addiction and side effects.

-What are your pain relief options after childbirth?
-Learn the options and how the opioid epidemic is affecting guidelines.
+Wondering about pain relief after childbirth?
+Learn the treatment options available and how the opioid epidemic is affecting treatment guidelines.

 The FDA approved its final Opioid Analgesic Risk Evaluation and Mitigation Strategy (REMS) as part of the agency’s ongoing efforts to address the opioid crisis.

 The nonsteroidal anti-inflammatory drug diclofenac is associated with an higher risk for heart attack, stroke, and other serious cardiovascular events.